verbb/image-resizer/README.md

 Image Resizer is a Craft plugin that resizes your assets when they are uploaded.
 This allows huge images to be resized so as not to use up unnecessary disk space, but still kept at a reasonable resolution.
 This plugin is not a replacement for using image transforms throughout your site.

-The aspect ratio of images are maintained, and will always match the maximum width/height options in your plugin settings.
-For example, given a 4000 x 2500px image and a max width/height of 1024px, the resulting image would be 1024 x 640px.

 ## Install

 - Add the `imageresize` directory into your `craft/plugins` directory.